Homemade dill bernaise sauce for my white asparagus with smoked salmon… Because these flavors are a perfect match for each other!

 A pinch of pepper and salt in the end.

 Easy Sauteed White Asparagus Recipe

 You will adore these caramelised asparagus, they are a real treat!

 - 1 tbsp unsalted butter

-- Peel the white asparagus carefully using a vegetable peeler.
+1) Peel the asparagus carefully using a vegetable peeler.
 Discard the tough skins.
 Then chop the cleaned white asparagus into bite-size pieces.

-- Roast the shaved almond slivers for a couple of minutes until golden.
+3) Roast the shaved almonds for 2 minutes until golden.
 Keep an eye on them, it goes fast and the almonds might burn.
 Toss the almonds almost continuously.
-Immediately transfer the roasted almonds to a clean plate and let them cool down fully.
-Don’t leave the shaved almonds to cool in the hot pan or they will burn and turn black.
+Immediately transfer them to a clean plate and let them cool down fully.
+Don’t leave the almonds to cool in the hot pan or they will burn and turn black.

-- Stir again and bake the white asparagus now for another 6 to 8 minutes until they are tender and cooked on the inside and golden and a little caramelized on the outside.
+6) Stir again and bake the white asparagus now for another 6 to 8 minutes until they are tender and cooked on the inside and golden and a little caramelised on the outside.
 Then stir in the freshly chopped parsley and half of the roasted shaved almonds.